croct-tech/coding-standard-js/docs/rules/jsx-attribute-spacing.md

 # `jsx-attribute-spacing`

-Enforce consistent spacing in JSX multiline attributes.
+Enforces a surrounding line break in multiline JSX attributes.

 ## Rule details

-This rule complements the [`eslint/function-call-argument-newline`](https://eslint.org/docs/rules/function-call-argument-newline) to enforce multiline arguments to have a new line before and after the first and last argument, respectively.
+This rule complements the [`react/jsx-curly-spacing`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-curly-spacing.md) to enforce multiline attributes to have a new line before and after the first and last braces, respectively.

 ## How to use